Credit union: History

-"Spolok Gazdovský" (The Association of Administrators or The Association of Farmers) founded in 1845 by Samuel Jurkovič, was the first cooperative in Europe (Credit union).
+"Spolok Gazdovský" (The Association of Administrators or The Association of Farmers), founded in 1845 by Samuel Jurkovič, was the first cooperative financial institution in Europe.
 The cooperative provided a cheap loan from funds generated by regular savings for members of the cooperative.
-Members of cooperative had to commit to a moral life and had to plant two trees in a public place every year.
+Members of the cooperative had to commit to a moral life and had to plant two trees in a public place every year.
 Despite the short duration of its existence, until 1851, it thus formed the basis of the cooperative movement in Slovakia.
 Slovak national thinker Ľudovít Štúr said about the association: "We would very much like such excellent constitutions to be established throughout our region.
 They would help to rescue people from evil and misery.
 A beautiful, great idea, a beautiful excellent constitution!"

 Modern credit union history dates from 1852, when Franz Hermann Schulze-Delitzsch consolidated the learning from two pilot projects, one in Eilenburg and the other in Delitzsch in the Kingdom of Saxony into what are generally recognized as the first credit unions in the world.
 He went on to develop a highly successful urban credit union system.
 In 1864, Friedrich Wilhelm Raiffeisen founded the first rural credit union in Heddesdorf (now part of Neuwied) in Germany.
 By the time of Raiffeisen's death in 1888, credit unions had spread to Italy, France, the Netherlands, England, Austria, and other nations.

 The first credit union in North America, the Caisse Populaire de Lévis in Quebec, Canada, began operations on 23 January 1901 with a 10-cent deposit.
 Founder Alphonse Desjardins, a reporter in the Canadian parliament, was moved to take up his mission in 1897 when he learned of a Montrealer who had been ordered by the court to pay nearly Can$5,000 in interest on a loan of $150 from a moneylender.
 Drawing extensively on European precedents, Desjardins developed a unique parish-based model for Quebec: the caisse populaire.